When you find a $35 hall tree…you bring it home, paint it, and put it out on the front porch, right?!

 So I wait and stalk…and pray no one buys it before it can be lowered to a price that I feel is worthwhile considering the work I know I will put into it.

-Which hasn’t gone so well in the last 6 months or so…prices have been up, up lately.
+This hasn’t gone so well in the last 6 months or so…prices have been up, up lately.
 And even more so all these years later since I first did this project.

 Either way, it’s always fun to “hunt”!